-Nuisance items include but are not limited to wireless earbuds (AirPods), fidget spinners, radios, laser pens, iPods, iPads, CDs, DVDs, collectible cards, playing cards, questionable books, and pictures, or anything that detracts from the learning environment.
+Nuisance items include but are not limited to wireless earbuds (AirPods), fidget spinners, radios, laser pens, iPads, smartwatches, collectible cards, playing cards, questionable books, and pictures, or anything that detracts from the learning environment.
 These items are not allowed at school at any time.

-School personnel reserve the right to confiscate and hold any such items.
+School personnel reserves the right to confiscate and hold any such items.
 Items will be returned at the discretion of SSM personnel.

-Students are not to have cell phones or Smartwatches on their person during the school day.
-Students found using a cell phone or Smartwatch within the building during school hours will have their phones/watches confiscated.
+Students are not to have cell phones or smartwatches on their person during the school day.
+Students found using a cell phone or smartwatch within the building during school hours will have their phones/watches confiscated.
 Confiscated items will be released to a student's parent or guardian.
-It is highly recommended that when parents want their students to carry cell phones/smartwatches to school for safety purposes, they instruct their students to turn them into the school office when they arrive.
-If cell phones are not turned into the office, they must be turned off when left in lockers or school bags during the school day.
+It is highly recommended that when parents want their students to carry cell phones/smart watches to school for safety purposes, they instruct their students to turn them in to the school office when they arrive or give them to their teacher.
+If cell phones are not turned into the office or to the teacher, they must be turned off and left in lockers or school bags during the school day.
 Any cell phones going off during the school day will be confiscated and turned into the office.
-A parent will need to come to the office to have the cell phone returned to him/her.
+A parent will need to come to the office to have the cell phone or watches returned to him/her.
 While on school property, cell phones may not be used for unauthorized photography.

-Note: exceptions can be made in the event there is permission given and proper storage arranged.
+Note: Exceptions can be made in the event there is permission given by administration and proper storage is arranged.